Bucks Lake Quincy2

 Kayak and Picnic at Bucks Lake in Plumas County

 Come on in, the water is beautiful.
 Whether you like swimming, kayaking, stand-up paddling, or heading out on a bigger boat, Bucks Lake is a high mountain haven that’s easy to access, blissfully uncrowded, and surrounded by sandy beaches, picnic areas, pines, and aspens.
-The 1,827-acre lake, set at at 5,200 feet, has 14 miles of shoreline, and was once a massive meadow inhabited by the Mountain Maidu people, for whom this place remains important.
+The 1,827-acre lake, set at 5,200 feet, has 14 miles of shoreline, and was once a massive meadow inhabited by the Mountain Maidu people, for whom this place remains important.

-Just 17 miles from the charming town of Quincy, you can drive up to it by entering The Bucks Lake Wilderness, home to an excellent section of the famous Pacific Crest Trail, among other hikes.
+Just 17 miles from the charming town of Quincy, you can drive up to it by entering the Bucks Lake Wilderness, home to an excellent section of the famous Pacific Crest Trail, among other hikes.
 You’ll also find lakeshore cabins and camping, like Haskins Valley Campground.

 Day-use areas make a great way to spend an afternoon here.
 The water is welcoming to swimmers, kayakers, boaters, and stand-up paddlers.
 For a scenic picnic area with a beautiful beach and a shallow, crystalline entrance to Bucks Lake, head to Indian Rock Beach.
 This day-use area has forest-shaded picnic tables, a roomy beach, and hulking boulders just steps away in the water.